List of Shortland Street characters introduced in 1993: Carmen Roberts

-Carmen Roberts first appeared in a guest stint in mid-1993 before returning several months later as a core character.
-Carmen arrived as a new nurse but when her addiction to prescription pills came to light, she was fired.
-She returned months later completely rehabilitated but director of nursing - Paul Churchill (Simon Prast) revealed she was formerly a prostitute and was at odds with the clinics staff.
-When Carmen innocently claimed a dead patients lottery ticket, she discovered she had won thousands of dollars and guiltily spent a lot of it before she started to date Guy Warner (Craig Parker).
-Carmen discovered she was pregnant and in October gave birth to Tuesday Warner (Kelly Tate) amidst a massive storm.
+In 1995, following a bout of food poisoning Carmen discovered she was pregnant and in October gave birth to Tuesday Warner (Kelly Tate) amidst a massive storm.
 In December a truck ploughed through the clinic reception and Carmen received what appeared to be minor bruising.
 However, later Carmen collapsed and died, having developed a brain hemorrhage.

 Carmen was very popular amongst the public and was openly mourned upon her death.
 In 2012, Carmen's death was voted by fans as one of the show's most iconic moments.